CodebuffAI/codebuff/knowledge.md

 - `src/index.ts`: Contains main application logic and user input handling.
 - `knowledge.md`: Stores project-wide knowledge and best practices.

+## Constants

+Important constants are defined in `common/src/constants.ts`.
+This includes:

+- `MAX_REFERRALS`: The maximum number of referrals a user can make (currently set to 5).
+- `CREDITS_REFERRAL_BONUS`: The number of credits awarded for a successful referral.
+- `CREDITS_USAGE_LIMITS`: Defines credit limits for different user types (ANON, FREE, PAID).

+## Referral System

+The referral system is implemented across several files:

+- `common/src/util/server/referral.ts`: Contains the `hasMaxedReferrals` function to check if a user has reached their referral limit.
+- `web/src/app/api/referrals/route.ts`: Handles API routes for referral-related operations.
+- `common/src/util/referral.ts`: Contains utility functions like `getReferralLink`.

+The `MAX_REFERRALS` constant is used to limit the number of referrals a user can make.

 ## Development Guidelines

 1. Use TypeScript for all new code to maintain type safety.